angelinewang/realm_rn/README.md

 ### Generate Native Code
 `expo prebuild` run in the terminal in order to generate the native code --> With Expo, can start with the managed workflow and generate the native code only when needed

+### Analytics
+expo-firebase-analytics is deprecated, so need to move to react native firebase instead